By Lambert Strether of Corrente.

 Step : Claim crisis.
 That’s working splendidly.
 Step (privatization) is still on the bubble system-wide:

 The lackluster performance of the Canadian system may lead to the mistaken conclusion that the basic values underlying medicare are outdated or quixotic.
+If the core values of access on the basis of care rather than ability to pay are to survive, it is imperative to embrace evidence-based reform that is also grounded in history to better understand the windows of opportunity for change.

 Nevertheless, step (privatization) is happening (and in defiance of the law, I might add).
 From the University of British Columbia Medical Journal: